 Campaign finance and PACs

 Wells Fargo’s political action committees (PACs) are funded entirely through voluntary contributions by our eligible exempt team members.
 Decisions about which candidates get support are made by Government Relations state and federal directors.
 All Wells Fargo PACs report to the Federal Elections Committee and/or to state agencies as required by law.
-PAC contributions are made without regard to the private political preferences of the company’s senior management.
+Contributions are made without regard to the private political preferences of the company’s senior management.

 Corporate political spending